 Talise Trevigne is represented by Rayfield Allied worldwide.

-Talise Trevigne begins the 2013-14 Season with her appearance as the Heroines in Les Contes d’Hoffmann at Knoxville Opera, roles she recently sang at Opera de Lyon under the baton of Kazushi Ono, and at Israeli Opera with Frederic Chaslin.
-She returns to Washington National Opera where she revives the role of Pip Moby-Dick, a role specially written for her by the composer Jake Heggie and which she inaugurated at the world premiere of the piece at Dallas Opera in 2010, appearing also with the original cast at San Francisco Opera and at San Diego Opera.
-She travels to Oregon to join the cast of Portland Opera’s Pirates of Penzance as Mabel and rounds out the season as Mimi La Boheme at New Zealand Opera.
+Last season’s highlights include her appearance as the Heroines in Les Contes d’Hoffmann at Knoxville Opera, Opera de Lyon under the baton of Kazushi Ono, and at Israeli Opera with Frederic Chaslin.
+At Washington National Opera she revived the role of Pip Moby-Dick, a role specially written for her by the composer Jake Heggie and which she inaugurated at the world premiere of the piece at Dallas Opera in 2010, appearing also with the original cast at San Francisco Opera and at San Diego Opera.
+She joined the cast of Portland Opera’s Pirates of Penzance as Mabel, and at New Zealand Opera appeared as Mimi La Boheme.

 A passionate supporter and interpreter of contemporary music, Miss Trevigne sang the world premiere of Jake Heggie’s song cycle ‘Pieces of 9/11 – Memories from Houston’ at Houston Grand Opera, and her solo CD, ‘At the Statue of Venus’ (GPR Records), written by Mr Heggie and Glen Roven—award-winning composers both—quickly climbed to the top of the US record charts.
 She is featured on Jake Heggie’s latest CD release, ‘here/after, songs of lost voices’ alongside Stephen Costello, Joyce DiDonato and Nathan Gunn.